NASCAR's Joey Logano caught wearing amphibious-like glove in blatant cheating violation | TSN

 LAS VEGAS (AP) — NASCAR on Saturday displayed a clearly altered glove that Joey Logano wore in qualifying at Atlanta Motor Speedway, where aerodynamic-deflecting alterations were so obvious it looked as if he was wearing part of an amphibious costume.

 The black glove for Logano's left hand had webbing made of an unspecified material in between every finger.
-The theory is that Logano, who qualified second at Atlanta, had the glove altered in order to place his hand out his window as an aerodynamic blocker during qualifying last weekend.
+The theory is that Logano, who qualified second at Atlanta last weekend, had the glove altered in order to place his hand out his window as an aerodynamic blocker during qualifying.

-At Las Vegas Motor Speedway on Saturday, NASCAR would not speculate on the motivation of the two-time Cup champion or Team Penske, which did not appeal a penalty imposed on Logano.
-NASCAR said it discovered the glove during a random inspection — and not, as Denny Hamlin suggested, in a tipoff from a rival team — and NASCAR did not know if Logano was wearing the glove when he won the pole for the season-opening Daytona 500.
+At Las Vegas Motor Speedway a week later, NASCAR would not speculate on the motivation of the two-time Cup champion or Team Penske, which did not appeal a penalty imposed on Logano.
+NASCAR said it discovered the glove during a random inspection — and not, as Denny Hamlin suggested, in a tipoff from a rival team — and that it did not know if Logano was wearing the glove when he won the pole for the season-opening Daytona 500.

+Rival driver Corey Lajoie didn't flinch when asked Saturday if Logano was wearing the glove in Daytona 500 qualifying — “yes,” he said — and insisted Team Penske would have done computer simulation on the glove before using it on the track.
+LaJoie estimated the webbed glove was worth three counts of drag for Logano.

+Logano, who won the pole for Sunday's race at Las Vegas wearing legal gloves, declined to comment on if he wore the webbed glove when winning Team Penske's first Daytona 500 pole.
+He said he was not forced to wear the glove by his team.

+“What I’m proud about with this team is, yeah, that was a tough situation for us,” he continued.
+"It was hard to go through and embarrassing for sure, but the fact we got through it and just move on and focus on the next week, we showed that we have some speed in our race car and to be able to put it on the pole here, to me, is a statement type lap, so I’m proud of that.”

+Logano turned a lap in Saturday qualifying at 184.357 mph to win his second pole in three races, and the third of his career at Las Vegas.
+He beat Kyle Larson, winner at Las Vegas in October, who turned a lap at 184.225 in a Chevrolet for Hendrick Motorsports.

-Brad Moran, NASCAR Cup Series managing director, said the No. 22 Ford was one of five cars randomly selected for postqualifying inspection and the in-car camera immediately alerted officials that something was amiss.
+Brad Moran, NASCAR Cup Series managing director, said the No. 22 Ford was one of five cars randomly selected for post-qualifying inspection in Atlanta and the in-car camera immediately alerted officials that something was amiss.

 “We spotted something that was honestly concerning,” Moran said ahead of Saturday activity at Las Vegas.
 "As you can see, the entire glove is webbed.
 The reason for that is you can obviously block more air, the drivers do put their hand up against the (window) opening, which we've never really had a rule against.